Mani8217/advJS-pokedex-API-project/README.md

 ### Main goals
 - Obtain information from third-party API
-- Improve your knowledge of HTML5, CSS3 and ES6
+- Improve your knowledge ES6
 - Learn more about how to integrate APIs and its interaction with the client
 - Improve your skills in obtaining asynchronous information by using Fetch API
 - Structure a web project in a clear and orderly manner
+- Proper use of HTML5, CSS3/SASS

 ### General analysis
 Create a **website** capable of: